Used as an herbicide since 1961 Paraquat dichloride is having an explosive moment in the U.S.

 Who Can Participate In A Paraquat Lawsuit?

-Anyone who has been diagnosed with Parkinson’s disease after exposure to Paraquat may be a candidate for a Paraquat lawsuit.
+Anyone who has been diagnosed with Parkinson’s disease after exposure to Paraquat may qualify for a Paraquat lawsuit.
 If you think you qualify, call us right away for a free case review.

 We Can Help You Fight